cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

         # The action happens when we call connect, which returns a awaitable future
         await excelui.connect()

-        # We can also create the pane async by passing an awaitable
+        # We can also create the pane async by passing an awaitable but we have
+        # to then pass the name explictly
         await excelui.attach_pane_async(
             name='TkPane',
             pane=Tk_thread().submit_async(TkTaskPane))